davidje13/Website/Readme.md

 ## CloudWatch

-- "Instance Failure Restart" - Restart if instance is down for 15 minutes
+- Restart if instance is down for 15 minutes
-  - Whenever StatusCheckFailed_Instance > 0 for 3 out of 3 datapoints
-  - Missing data = missing
+  - No notification
+  - Action: "Reboot"
+  - Thresholds:
+    - StatusCheckFailed: Instance
-  - Period 5 minutes
+    - Period: 5 minutes
-  - When state is ALARM
-    - EC2 action: Reboot instance
+    - Consecutive Periods: 3

-- "System Failure Recover" - Recover if system is down for 15 minutes
+- Recover if system is down for 15 minutes
-  - Whenever StatusCheckFailed_System > 0 for 3 out of 3 datapoints
-  - Missing data = missing
+  - No notification
+  - Action: "Recover"
+  - Thresholds:
+    - StatusCheckFailed: System
-  - Period 5 minutes
+    - Period: 5 minutes
-  - When state is ALARM
-    - EC2 action: Recover instance
+    - Consecutive Periods: 3

+Note: The CloudWatch web UI seems to have a few bugs; you may need to check the alarms were created correctly (particularly whether they include the chosen action).
+It may not be possible to create the "recover" action (https://forums.aws.amazon.com/thread.jspa?threadID=329133)

 ## Route53